#

 Most Roles in Performer are created by users, but there are two built in Roles:

-• Group Admin
+- Group Admin

 In Composer, a Group Admin can also create a Role anytime.
-Composed Roles are more powerful than ad hoc Roles, because when used across Compositions and Composed Projects, the multiple instances of the Role are connected.
+Composed Roles are more powerful than ad hoc Roles, because when used across Compositions and Composed Performances, the multiple instances of the Role are connected.

-# Invitations
+#

 The power of Roles and Invitations:

-• In iLiv's world, you never assign someone to a Task.
+In iLiv's world, you never assign someone to a Task.
 You assign a Role or Roles to a Timeline, Task, Milestone, or To-do.
 Then you invite a person or Group to accept the Role.

-• Not only is this a nicer way to do business, it's also a more powerful way to engage people in collective effort.
+Not only is this a nicer way to do business, it's also a more powerful way to engage people in collective effort.
 Assigning a Task would be a one-way command.
-Sending and accepting an Invitation is a two-way contract, and a more polite and engaging way to get epople working together.
+Sending and accepting an Invitation is a two-way contract, and a more polite and engaging way to get people working together.

-• An uninvited or unaccepted Role Invitation is not a show-stopper.
+An uninvited or unaccepted Role Invitation is not a show-stopper.
 Use it as a placeholder for someone who will take responsibility in the future.
 You can get the team going without requiring that all performers are on board.

-• When someone leaves a Role, their future responsibilities do not walk out the door with them.
+When someone leaves a Role, their future responsibilities do not walk out the door with them.
 They remain with the Role.
-The history of that person's work on the Project also remains, for the person who will accept the Role next to see and learn from.
+The history of that person's work on the Performance also remains, for the person who will accept the Role next to see and learn from.
 Onboarding and offboarding are much more streamlined, and things are much less likely to fall through the cracks.

-# Permissions
+#

 Beyond its purpose of managing workflows and responsibilities, the Role and Invitation system performs the critical behind-the-scenes function of setting and removing permissions.